black-code1/freeCodeCamp/Learn-Form-Validation-by-Building-a-Calorie-Counter/README.md

 # Step 78
 Now declare a remainingCalories variable, and give it the value of subtracting consumedCalories from budgetCalories and adding exerciseCalories.

+# Step 79
+You need to know if the user is in a caloric surplus or deficit.
+A caloric surplus is when you consume more calories than you burn, and a caloric deficit is when you burn more calories than you consume.
+Burning as many calories as you consume is called maintenance, and can be thought of as a surplus or deficit of 0, depending on your goals.

+Declare a surplusOrDeficit variable.
+Then use a ternary operator to set surplusOrDeficit to the string "Surplus" or "Deficit" depending on whether remainingCalories is less than 0.
+If it is less than 0, then surplusOrDeficit should be "Surplus".
+Otherwise, it should be "Deficit".